vergecurrency/verge/README.md

 > **Note:** It may look like it is frozen or hung while it is indexing and syncing the blockchain.
 It's not.
 It's chugging away, but currently the UI doesn't give you a lot of feedback on status.
 We're working to fix that.
 Syncing takes a while to complete (ie. > 10 minutes or more) so just be patient.

 > **Note:** If you want to change your configuration you can create a `~/Library/Application\ Support/VERGE/VERGE.conf` file with your options.
-If you don, make sure to restart Verge.
+If you do, make sure to restart Verge.
 This isn't required and so there is no `VERGE.conf` file created by default.

 ### Linux Wallet